 Test Score Requirements: TOEFL—71 iBT or 530 PBT; IELTS—6.0

-Application Deadlines and Fees: The priority deadline for admission, scholarships, and financial aid is March 1, with the exception of the December 1 priority deadline for admission to the pre-pharmacy program in the College of Pharmacy and Health Sciences.
+Application Deadlines and Fees: The priority deadline for admission, scholarships, and financial aid is March 1 for fall term, December 1 for spring term, and April 15 for summer term.
+The exception is Drake’s Pre-pharmacy program in the College of Pharmacy and Health Sciences, which has a December 1 priority deadline.
+Visit drake.edu/apply.